oddstream/gosol/README.md

 Tableau piles are where the main building in the game happens.
 The player tries to move the cards around the tableau and other piles, so that the cards in each tableau pile are sorted into some game-specific order.
 For example, in Klondike and Freecell, the tableau cards start in some random order, and must be sorted into increasing rank and alternating color.

+Normally, only the top card of a tableau pile may be moved.
+This can be relaxed to allow consecutive sequences of conformant cards at the top of the pile to be moved as a unit.
+Some games appear to allow the latter while actually only allowing one card at a time to be moved; Freecell is a prime example of this.
+In reality, Freecell allows 'power moves' to hide the one-card-only rule.

 Sometimes, there is a constraint on which card may be placed onto an empty tableau, for example in Klondike, and empty tableau can only contain a King.

 Some cards in the tableau pile may start life face down; the game will automatically turn the cards up when they are exposed.